CMS Key Management Handbook

 Background

-This handbook aligns with the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-57 series, the CMS IS2P2, and the CMS Acceptable Risk Safeguards (ARS).
+This guide is based on recommendations from several important resources, including the National Institute of Standards and Technology (NIST) Special Publication 800-57, which provides guidelines for managing cryptographic keys, the CMS IS2P2, and the CMS Acceptable Risk Safeguards (ARS).
+These policies work together to ensure that all CMS systems handle cryptographic keys safely and effectively.

 Policy

-Policy delineates the security management structure, clearly assigns security responsibilities, and lays the foundation necessary to reliably measure progress, compliance, and direction to all CMS employees, contractors, and any individual who receives authorization to access CMS information technology (IT) systems or systems maintained on behalf of CMS to assure the confidentiality, integrity, and availability of CMS information and information systems.
+Policy outlines how CMS manages the security of its information and systems.
+It clearly assigns security responsibilities and provides a framework to measure progress and ensure compliance.
+This policy applies to all CMS employees, contractors, and anyone with access to CMS IT systems to assure the confidentiality, integrity, and availability of of CMS information and information systems.

 Information Systems Security and Privacy Policy (IS2P2)

-The CMS IS2P2 defines the framework and policy under which CMS protects and controls access to CMS information and information systems in compliance with the Department of Human and Health Services (HHS) policy, federal law, and regulations.
-This policy requires all CMS stakeholders to implement adequate information security and privacy safeguards to protect all CMS's sensitive information.
+The CMS IS2P2[1] defines the main framework and policy that CMS uses to protect its information and information systems in compliance with the, federal law, and regulations.
+This policy requires all CMS stakeholders to implement adequate information security and privacy safeguards to protect all CMS sensitive information.

-The policies contained within the CMS IS2P2 assist in satisfying the requirements for controls that require CMS to create a policy and associated procedures related to information systems.
+The policies outlined in the CMS IS2P2 support meeting the requirements for controls that mandate CMS to establish a policy and related procedures for managing information systems.

 The dynamic nature of information security and privacy disciplines and the constant need for assessing risk across the CMS environment can result in gaps in policy, outside of the routine policy review cycle.
 The CMS Policy Framework includes the option to issue a CIO Directive[2] to address these types of gaps in CMS policy by providing guidance to CMS stakeholders while a policy is being developed, updated, cleared, and approved.